 Breakfast for Visitors: $1.75

 For a reimbursable breakfast at High School, a student must select at least three of the four components.
 The student cannot be told which items to choose.

-Special Events, such as Grandparents Day and Thanksgiving Day, will be buffet style and cost $6.00 for adults.
+Special Events will be buffet style and cost $6.00 for adults.

 Barbara Woolsey, Food Service Director